 The first set of data you’ll see in the reports are the total time tracked and the week day average.
 This will immediately give you an idea of how much time you’ve tracked and dedicated to this experiment.

 Further down the report is where things get really interesting, in the Projects chart, you’ll see exactly the project you’ve worked on, and how much time you allocated to each.

 From the menu, switch to the Effort breakdown.
-The colorful bar chart shows the distribution of your time on a daily, weekly, and monthly basis.
+The colourful bar chart shows the distribution of your time on a daily, weekly, and monthly basis.

-From there you can start analyzing how much time, in proportion, you’ve allocated on each project: which one caught most of your time?
-Were there days or weeks when one activity seemed to have capitalized your time?
+From there you can start analysing how much time, in proportion, you’ve allocated on each project: which one caught most of your time?
+Were there days or weeks when one activity seemed to have capitalised your time?

 Finally, you should proceed to extract a list of all the activities you tracked in detail.
 Click on the Total time box, and you’ll see the list of all the time entries that provided the data for your report.
 Click Export to save the data to CSV.

 Now that you know you actually spent your time, go back to the goals you’ve previously set and written down.
 Did you work on the projects as you planned to?
 What activity took too much of your time?
 Which were the days that you overworked, or under-worked?